Same-sex marriage in Alaska: Alaska Native tribal entities

 Alaska Natives have deep-rooted marriage traditions, placing a strong emphasis on community, family and spiritual connections.
 While there are no records of same-sex marriages being performed in Native American cultures in the way they are commonly defined in Western legal systems, many Indigenous communities recognize identities and relationships that may be placed on the LGBT spectrum.
 Among these are two-spirit individuals—people who embody both masculine and feminine qualities.
 In some cultures, two-spirit individuals assigned male at birth wear women's clothing and engage in household and artistic work associated with the feminine sphere.
 Historically, this identity sometimes allowed for unions between two people of the same biological sex.
 The Tlingit refer to two-spirit people as ḵʼatx̱áan (/tli/), the Haida as ḵʼadx̱áan (/hai/), and the Tsimshian as ma̱hana̱ʼa̱x (/tsi/).
-Among the Aleut, an indigenous people living on the Aleutian Islands, two-spirit individuals—known in their language as ayagigux̂ (/ale/)—wore women's clothing and "copied all aspects of the feminine role", with such authenticity that "strangers to the tribe were not able to distinguish them from biological women".
+Among the Aleut, two-spirit individuals—known in their language as ayagigux̂ (/ale/)—wear women's clothing and "cop[y] all aspects of the feminine role", with such authenticity that "strangers to the tribe [are] not able to distinguish them from biological women".
 Marriages between ayagigux̂ and cisgender men, often a tribal chief, were commonplace, suggesting that such marriages had prestige value, "The husband regarded his ayagigux̂ as a major social accomplishment, and the family profited from association with their new wealthy in-law."
 Wealthy Aleut men usually maintained polygynous marriages, and so it is likely that the ayagigux̂ were not exclusive wives, but rather part of a polygynous marital relationship.
 Among the Yup'ik, male-bodied two-spirit people are known as arnaruaq (/esu/, while female-bodied two-spirit people are known as angutnguaq (/esu/).
-On St. Lawrence Island, two-spirit individuals, known as aghnaasiq (/ess/), wore women's clothing and occupied a cultural position as shamans, and were "regarded as especially powerful".
+On St. Lawrence Island, two-spirit individuals, known as aghnaasiq (/ess/), wear women's clothing and traditionally occupied a cultural position as "especially powerful" shamans.
 The aghnaasiq could marry either men or women.
-The Alutiiq living on Kodiak Island believed that two-spirit individuals, known as arnauciq (/ems/), were "two persons united in one", that they were more gifted than ordinary people and more skilled "at the respective tasks of both sexes than either men or women".
-The arnauciq probably did not wear women's clothing, but rather men's clothing.
+The Alutiiq living on Kodiak Island believe that two-spirit individuals, known as arnauciq (/ems/), are "two persons united in one", that they are more gifted than ordinary people and more skilled "at the respective tasks of both sexes than either men or women".